pnp/blog/content/post/improving-the-page-properties-web-part.md

 -   Support for currency
 -   Improved support for dates

-In other words, we\'re shooting for this:
+In other words, we're shooting for this:

 ![Screen Shot 2021-04-06 at 2.40.56
 PM.png](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/270627i8EC564DBD0E356FE/image-size/large?v=v2&px=999 "Screen Shot 2021-04-06 at 2.40.56 PM.png")

 ## Property Pane

-For a part like this, it\'s all about getting the property page figured out first.
+For a part like this, it's all about getting the property page figured out first.
 We want this to feel familiar too and not stray too much from the original design, unless it helps.

-Let\'s start by recognizing our chief property that the web part needs: selectedProperties.
+Let's start by recognizing our chief property that the web part needs: selectedProperties.
 This array will hold the internal names of the fields that a user has selected for display in our web part.
 We intend on passing this property down to our React component.
-Here\'s a look at our property object:
+Here's a look at our property object:

 ``` lang-javascript